James Wormley: Legacy

 Wormley had chaired the committee that oversaw construction of an elementary school for black children in Georgetown at 3325 Prospect Street, near 33rd Street.
 It opened as the Wormley School in 1885.
 According to one source, the nearby neighborhood was mostly white, and the black children attending the school mostly came from the eastern part of Georgetown.
 The school closed in 1952 and became an annex for school administration.
 The Wormley School building also had a brief second life as a public school for special-needs students.
 The building was also used from 1979-1994 as a school called Prospect Learning Center.
 The school worked with children who had learning disabilities and some emotional issues.
-This building was finally closed forever as a public school in June 1994 due to the District of Columbia not keeping up with maintenance over a period of many years.
-The Wormley building also had problems with asbestos and lead-based paint.
-After the building was shut down in 1994, it was sold to Georgetown University for $500,000.
-It was slated to be renovated into student housing; however, Georgetown never did anything with it, and the building and grounds sat vacant from 1994-2005.
-The historic building is now home to the Wormley Row condominiums.
-On the site of the old parking lot and playground, houses were built which match the character and time period of the neighborhood.
+This building was finally closed forever as a public school in June 1994 because the District of Columbia had poorly maintained it for years.
+The building also had asbestos and lead-based paint.
+After the building was shut down in 1994, it was sold to Georgetown University for $1,500,000.
+It was to be renovated into student housing, but Georgetown never did anything with it, and the building and grounds sat vacant from 1994 to 2005.

+The building is now home to the Wormley Row condominiums.
+On the site of the old parking lot and playground, houses were built to match the character and era of the neighborhood.

-Wormley's life and achievements were featured in the Washington Post article "A Hotel for the History Books" by Nicholas E. Hollis on March 18, 2001.
+Wormley's life and achievements were described in the Washington Post article, "A Hotel for the History Books", by Nicholas E. Hollis on March 18, 2001.
 Hollis also addressed the American Bar Association and other audiences while launching a special recognition project honoring Wormley.